unitycatalog/unitycatalog/docs/integrations/unity-catalog-spark.md

 ```

-## Working with Unity Catalog Tables with Spark and Delta Locally
+## Working with Unity Catalog Tables with Apache Spark and Delta Lake Locally

 Let’s start running some Spark SQL queries in the Spark SQL shell (`bin/spark-sql`) or PySpark shell (`bin/pyspark`) within the terminal of your Apache Spark 3.5.3 folder against your local UC.